Soccer world mourns as Argentina great Maradona dies aged 60

 Maradona ended his playing career back in Argentina, returning to Boca.
 He had a brief and controversy-packed spell as Argentine national team coach from 2008 to 2010 before club coaching in the Middle East and Mexico.

-He had five acknowledged children from relationships with several women but there have been others who have also claimed he was their father.
+He had five acknowledged children from relationships with several women but others have also claimed he was their father.
 His daughter Giannina was married for four years to Argentine player Sergio Aguero, who is a striker for the English Premier League club Manchester City.

 Years of drug use, overeating and alcoholism truncated his stellar career and altered his appearance from a lithe athlete who could slalom effortlessly through teams to a bloated addict who nearly died of cocaine-induced heart failure in 2000.